akornatskyy/wheezy.core/doc/userguide.rst

 * ``directories`` - a list of directories that holds translations.
 * ``default_lang`` - a default language in translations.
 Defaults to ``en``.

-:py:class:`~wheezy.core.i18n.TranslationsManager` supports fallback mechanism.
+:py:class:`~wheezy.core.i18n.TranslationsManager` supports a fallback mechanism.
-You can use :py:meth:`~wheezy.core.i18n.TranslationsManager.add_fallback` to adds fallback languages.
+You can use :py:meth:`~wheezy.core.i18n.TranslationsManager.add_fallback` to add fallback languages.

     >>> from wheezy.core.i18n import TranslationsManager
     >>> tm = TranslationsManager(['i18n'], default_lang='en')